-Drodi 3.5.1 has a fair number of selectable strategies including but not limited to the following:
+Drodi has a fair number of selectable strategies including but not limited to the following:

-- Otter, Discount and Limited Resource Strategy 52 saturation algorithms. - A basic implementation of AVATAR architecture 133. - Several literal and term reduction orderings. - Several literal selection options 30. - Several layered clause selection heuristics with adjustable selection ratios 28. - Classical clause relevancy pruning. - Some strategies are run a second time with a previously applied randomization to the problem [66]. - Drodi can generate a learning file from successful proofs and use the file to guide clause selection strategy.
+- Otter, Discount and Limited Resource Strategy [58] saturation algorithms. - A basic implementation of AVATAR architecture 140. - Several literal and term reduction orderings. - Several literal selection options [28]. - Several layered clause selection heuristics with adjustable selection ratios [25]. - Classical clause relevancy pruning. - Some strategies are run a second time with a previously applied randomization to the problem [71]. - Drodi can generate a learning file from successful proofs and use the file to guide clause selection strategy.
 It is based in the enhanced ENIGMA method.
 However, unlike ENIGMA, the learning file is completely general and can be used with any kind of problems.
 This generality allows the use of the same learning file in both FOF and UEQ CASC competition divisions.
 The learning file is generated over a set of TPTP problems before the CASC competition using built-in Drodi functions that include a L2 Support Vector Machine.
-Drodi integrated learning functions are a generalization of ENIGMA [32, [33].
+Drodi integrated learning functions are a generalization of ENIGMA [33], [34].
 Literals polarity, equality, skolem and variable occurrences are stored in clause feature vectors.
-Unlike ENIGMA, instead of storing the specific functions and predicates themselves only the SinE distance and arity of functions and non equality predicates are stored in clause feature vectors.
+Unlike ENIGMA, instead of storing the specific functions and predicates themselves only the SinE distance and arity of functions and non equality predicates are stored in clause feature vectors with different features assigned to predicates and functions.

-Drodi 3.5.1 is implemented in C. It includes discrimination trees and hashing indexing.
+Drodi is implemented in C. It includes discrimination trees and hashing indexing.
 All the code is original, without special code libraries or code taken from other sources.